High school homebuilding class constructs tiny homes for a big cause

 I reached out to a number of local businesses and organizations and most of them responded with the utmost support for what we were doing.
-We even secured a few local grants which helped us immensely.
-The greater Tipp City school community has been so supportive of the classes.
-I imagine there aren’t many school districts out there that would support the program like they have over the past few years.
+We even secured a few local grants.
+The greater Tipp City school community also has been supportive.
+I imagine there aren’t many school districts out there that would support the program like ours has.

-Tiny House building is now the focus of the Homebuilding program at the school.
-It’s no secret that if you sign up for Homebuilding that you build a tiny house.
-It is the perfect hands-on project for our students.
+Building a tiny house is the perfect hands-on project for our students.
 Even though the county has a career and technology center, I believe many of the parents in the community like that their kids get this opportunity in their own backyard.
-It is a chance for their kids to learn many of the science, technology, engineering, and math skills, or STEM, skills being championed across the country.
+It’s a chance for their kids to learn many of the science, technology, engineering, and math skills, or STEM, being championed across the country.

 A STEM curriculum does more than sharpen science and math skills.
 It also helps students use their creativity, problem-solving, critical thinking, and collaboration skills.
 Designing and building our tiny houses promotes all of those and then some.
 When someone doesn’t design, measure, or cut accurately, it throws everything off and the students have to figure out together how to solve the “new” problems that have been created.

-This year, we added a new element to the program—the idea of giving back to the greater good.
-Through one of our partners we were able to connect with Veteran’s Ananda Inc., a 501(c)3 nonprofit organization that uses traditional and non-traditional treatments and therapies to support U.S. armed service members, veterans, and first responders from across the nation.
+This year, we added a new element to the program—giving back to the greater good.
+Through one of our partners, we were able to connect with Veteran’s Ananda Inc., a nonprofit that uses traditional and non-traditional treatments and therapies to support U.S. armed service members, veterans, and first responders.
 Students in the Homebuilding classes are leading the design and production of micro houses to be donated to this organization.

-There have been no shortage of students since the first year of the revamped Homebuilding program.
-Three years ago we had 41 students, the next year 191, and this year it was limited to just over 160 students so we could maintain a safe and manageable classroom environment.
+There has been no shortage of students since our first year.
+Three years ago we had 41 students, the next 191, and this year it was limited to just over 160 students so we could maintain a safe and manageable classroom environment.
 The number of girls taking the classes has risen steadily over the last few years as well.
 This class offers something for everyone and the skills are universal.

 For more information about the Homebuilding program at Tippecanoe High School please go to Tipptinyhouse.weebly.com.